random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

 A mage possesses the ability to cast potent magic spells;
 however, they cannot wear armor and are restricted to using daggers or staves as weapons.
-Intelligence is crucial to their performance.
+INT is a mage's prime stat.

 | XP      | LVL   | HP    | BAB | SP1 | SP2 | SP3 | SP4 | SP5 | LUCK |
 |---------|-------|-------|-----|-----|-----|-----|-----|-----|------|